 Outfall – A point source as defined by 40 CFR section 122.2, at the point where a MS4 discharges to waters of the United States.
 An outfall does not include open conveyances connecting two municipal separate storm sewers.
 An outfall does not include pipes, tunnels, or other conveyances which connect segments of the same stream or other waters of the U.S. and are used to convey waters of the U.S. (40 CFR §122.26 (b)(9))

+Program Effectiveness Assessment (PEA) – Evaluations conducted by Permittees to track progress, assess BMP effectiveness, assess reductions in pollutant loads to receiving waters, and support Adaptive Management of stormwater programs.
+PEAs help identify successful or ineffective practices, guide resource allocation, and inform program improvements.
+Performance metrics developed for PEAs are not enforceable but must be reviewed and updated annually